A milestone like no other. A curious, strange one indeed.

 Reality suddenly became a very different kind of living.
 As strange as it sounds, it became a more fulfilled life, a happier one also.

-Of course, I wasn’t prepared for a diagnosis that spelled trouble ahead; after all, MS is a neurodegenerative illness.
+Of course, I wasn’t prepared for a diagnosis that spelt trouble ahead; after all, MS is a neurodegenerative illness.
 There would be trouble ahead.
 And there was.

 As Albert Einstein once said, “Everybody is a genius.
 But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid.”